-To manually connect a transformer for insertion loss measurement, fit the appropriate source resistance in series with the primary winding then connect the PSM1700 output and CH1 input across the series combination of the source resistance and the primary winding.
-Connect the appropriate load resistance and Ch2 input across the secondary.
+To manually connect a transformer for insertion loss measurement, fit the appropriate source resistance in series with the primary winding then connect the PSM1735 output and CH1 differential input across the series combination of the source resistance and the primary winding.
+Connect the appropriate load resistance and CH2 differential input across the secondary.